-This course provides an introduction to the most commonly used quantitative methods in business and shows how these tools can be implemented using computer applications.
-Topics to be covered include applications of linear, integer, and nonlinear programming, as well as decision analysis and business simulation.
-Although this course is quantitative in nature, almost no mathematical theory will be emphasized (of course, there will be time when some mathematics is required).
+This course provides an introduction to the most commonly used quantitative methods in operations management and shows how these tools can be implemented using computer applications.
+Topics to be covered include applications of pricing, inventory management and finally risk management.
+This course is quantitative in nature, but almost no mathematical theory will be emphasized (of course, there will be time when some mathematics is required).
 Except for some illustrative examples, which may be solved manually, most of the problems will be solved with computer applications.
-It is the major objective of this course that, after taking this course, we will be able to use computers comfortably to model and solve decision-making problems that we may face in our work.
+It is the major objective of this course that, after taking this course, we can appreciate the value of analytics in operations and be familiar with some tools which can help us tackle complex problems.
+Learning objectives can be summarized as follows: